Paris Saint-Germain FC: Colours and mascot

-Germain the Lynx, the club's official mascot.
+Germain the Lynx, the club's mascot.

 Since their foundation, Paris Saint-Germain have represented both the city of Paris and the nearby royal town of Saint-Germain-en-Laye.
 As a result, red, blue and white are the club's traditional colours.
 The red and blue are Parisian colours, a nod to revolutionary figures Lafayette and Jean Sylvain Bailly, and the white is a symbol of French royalty and Saint-Germain-en-Laye.

 On the club's crest, the Eiffel Tower in red and the blue background represent Paris, while the fleur de lys in white is a hint to the coat of arms of Saint-Germain-en-Laye.
 The fleur de lys is a royal symbol as well and recalls that French King Louis XIV was born in the town.
 Throughout its history, PSG have brandished several crests, but all of them have featured the club's three historical colours.

 Likewise, PSG's most distinctive shirts have been predominantly red, blue or white, with the remaining two colours included as well.
 The club's official mascot, Germain the Lynx, also sports PSG's traditional colours.
 It was unveiled during the 2010 Tournoi de Paris in commemoration of the club's 40th anniversary, and can be seen entertaining kids in the stands of the Parc des Princes or near the pitch with the players during the warm-up.